newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/agreement-vending-machine-1.md

 name: Sign a Location Agreement
 id: agreement-vending-machine
 ---
 You will need to draft and sign a location agreement with the proprietor of the site for your vending machine.
-Signing your agrements under your registered business name may protect you from liabilities and any associated costs.
+Signing your agreements under your registered business name may protect you from liabilities and any associated costs.

 ---
 ### Agreement Considerations